COVID-19 Community Impact Survey

 The SHOW program pivoted our resources to create a population health survey to collect information on how the pandemic affects health as a whole.

-For preliminary findings and detailed survey methods, see our pre-print publication.
+For preliminary findings and detailed survey methods, see our methods paper.

 About the Survey

 We invited 5,502 past SHOW participants to take an online survey in three waves.

 - 1,403 participants completed our Wave 1 survey from late May through June 2020

 - 1,889 participants completed our Wave 2 survey from January to February 2021

 - 1,615 participants completed our 1-year follow-up Wave 3 survey in June 2021